CRE Loan Underwriting: A Practical Guide

 Different banks usually have different but similar LTV requirements.
 This is driven by each bank’s internal strategic growth goals and existing portfolio concentrations.
 LTV guidelines also vary by property type to reflect variations in risk.
 For example, land is considered to be riskier than a stabilized apartment building, and as such the required LTV on land will be lower than on an apartment.

 A critical issue with the loan to value ratio is how a lender determines value.
-Normally, a third-party appraisal firm is engaged during the full underwriting process to provide an appraisal report on the property.
+During the initial underwriting, a lender will typically use the borrower’s requested loan amount and its own internal estimation of value.
+Before a loan commitment is issued, a third-party appraisal firm is also normally engaged during the full underwriting process to provide an appraisal report on the property.
 However, it’s worth noting that the lender doesn’t have to fully accept the appraised value and can still make downward adjustments to the appraised value.

 The debt service coverage ratio is the ratio of NOI to annual debt service.
 The reason this ratio is important to lenders is that it ensures the property has the necessary cash flow to cover the loan payments.
 The DSCR formula can be calculated as follows: